- Iggy Pop

 The Stooges created punk-rock well before the genre even had a name.

 The leader of the Stooges, the legendary Iggy Pop (born James Newell Osterberg), has been hailed as the “godfather of punk.”
-Between the work of the Stooges – especially the albums The Stooges, Fun House and Raw Power – and the subsequent solo career of Iggy Pop, the punk-rock sound and sensibility were devised and deﬁned for all time.
-This high-energy quartet has been reviled and revered, but there’s no denying the contributions they’ve made as prototypical punk-rockers.
+Between the work of the Stooges—especially the albums The Stooges (1969), Fun House (1970) and Raw Power (1973)—and the subsequent solo career of Iggy Pop, the punk-rock sound and sensibility were devised and deﬁned for all time.
+This high-energy quartet has been reviled and revered, but there’s no denying the contributions they have made as prototypical punk-rockers.

 There was brutal power in the Stooges’ basic garage-blues riffs, pounding beat and lyrical references to boredom, nihilism and self-loathing.
-The Stooges got signed to Elektra Records.
-Produced by John Cale (late of the Velvet Underground), the Stooges’ self-titled debut, recorded in two days, included such brute-force statements of punk disenchantment as “1969” (“Another year for me and you/Another year with nothing to do”) and “I Wanna Be Your Dog.”
+The Stooges were signed to Elektra Records.
+Produced by John Cale (late of the Velvet Underground), the Stooges’ self-titled debut, recorded in two days, included such brute-force statements of punk disenchantment as “1969” (“Another year for me and you / Another year with nothing to do”) and “I Wanna Be Your Dog.”
 The followup, Fun House, derived its name from the farmhouse outside Ann Arbor where the group lived, practiced and partied.
-If anything, Fun House was even harder-hitting than the debut, including such stripped-down, incendiary rockers as “Down in the Street” and “Loose” and closing with a howling, free-jazz number called “L.A.
+If anything, Fun House was even harder-hitting than the debut, including such stripped-down, incendiary rockers as “Down in the Street” and “Loose,” and closing with a howling, free-jazz number called “L.A.
 Blues.”